seL4/util_libs/cmake-tool/README.md

 ccmake ..
 ```

-For a ncurses based configuration editor or
+for a ncurses based configuration editor or

 ```sh
 cmake-gui ..
 ```

-For a graphical configuration editor

-In both invocations the path `..` should be the same path as was used in the original `cmake` invocation
+for a graphical configuration editor.
+In both invocations the path `..` should be the same path as was used in the original `cmake` invocation.

-CMake itself has two different kinds of options
+CMake itself has two different kinds of options:

  * Booleans: These are either `ON` or `OFF`
- * Strings: These can be set to any value, although they may be restricted by whoever wrote the project
+ * Strings: These can be set to any value, although they may be restricted to a set of values by whoever wrote the project.

 String options can have 'hints' given to them that they should only take on one of several fixed values.
 The
 CMake configuration editors will respect these and provide a radio selection.